runtimeverification/wasm-semantics/wasm.md

 Memory can only grow in size, so the minimum size is the initial value.
 Currently, only one memory may be accessible to a module, and thus the `<mAddr>` cell is an array with at most one value, at index 0.
 The `MemorySpec` production is used to define all ways that a global can specified.
-Table can either be specified by giving its type (limits); by specifying a vector of its initial `data`; or by an import and its expected type.
+A memory can either be specified by giving its type (limits); by specifying a vector of its initial `data`; or by an import and its expected type.
 The specification can also include export directives.
 The importing and exporting parts of specifications are dealt with in the respective sections for import and export.